Love Story (musical): 2014 Bolton Octagon

 Bolton Octagon, Greater Manchester presented Love Story as their closing show for their 2013/2014 run, in June to July 2014.
 The production featured Daniel Boys in the role of Oliver, and Lauren Samuels in the role of Jenny.
 The show was met by rave reviews.
 For example, the Reviews Hub reviewer wrote: "Elizabeth Newman’s delicate production, keeps things simple, the strength here lies in not only Goodall’s soaring melodies, but in the performances from her lead actors.
 Daniel Boys’ portrayal of Oliver is nothing short of perfect...Equally impressive is Lauren Samuels, her edgy and confident portrayal of Jenny Cavilleri is a breath of fresh air ..."

 2016 Brazil

 A Brazilian production opened in June 10th 2016, at Teatro Imperator in Rio de Janeiro.
-The production, has Kacau Gomes as Jennifer Cavalleri and Fábio Ventura as Oliver Barrett.
-This production counts with an all black/afroamerican cast.
+The production included Kacau Gomes as Jennifer Cavalleri and Fábio Ventura as Oliver Barrett.
+The production was significant for its entirely Black/African American cast.
 Directed by Tadeu Aguiar, the story was translated by Artur Xexéo.